thefrontside/bigtest/rfcs/0001-new-interactor-api.md

 });
 ```

-The above wraps the subject with a different `Interactor` called `Button`.
+The above wraps the `Subject` with a different `Interactor` called `Button`.
 In
 this case `MyButton` is some custom `Interactor` for our custom button component
 that likes to be pressed instead of clicked.
-This API allows us to selectively
+This API allows us to extend, as it
-"extend" more primitive `Interactor`s.
+were, more primitive `Interactor`s.

 We can also compose `Interactor`s: